tiramisulabs/seyfert/packages/ws/README.md

 # @biscuitland/ws

+## Advice

+This version of @biscuitland/ws is a completely @discordjs/ws "fork" with some minor changes, like compression being removed.
+All credits for this go to the Discord.js team.

 ## Most importantly, biscuit's ws is:

 A standalone gateway to interface Discord, it is meant to be used with a rest manager to send fetch requests to Discord

 [<img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white">](https://github.com/oasisjs/biscuit)